972C8/bucket-webapp/README.md

 1. As a [user], I want to view a timeline of achieved BLI so that I can get an overview of my past achievements.
 2. As a [user], I want to create, read, update, and delete BLI so that I can manage my bucket list.
 3. As a [user], I want to add different data to my BLI so that I can further personalize my BLI.
-4. As a [user], I want a dashboard as a starting page to get an overview and access all the other pages from there.
+4. As a [user], I want a dashboard as a starting page so that I have an overview and can easily access relevant pages.
 5. As a [user], I want to create categories for my BLI so that I have my BLI organized.
-6. As a [user], I want to be able to filter and sort my BLI according to my wishes.
+6. As a [user], I want to be able to filter and sort my BLI so that I can get an overview.
 7. As a [user], I want a detailed view of BLI so that I can read up on the details.
-8. As a [user], I want a good GUI where I can easily find all the pages.
+8. As a [user], I want a well-structured GUI so that I can easily find the pages I look for.

-### Explanation of Terms

-During the project specific terms were used that are relevant to the bucket list tracker:

-- Bucket List Item (BLI) can be a goal or achievement for the future that can be given a title, short description, Bucket (category, due date, image/foto, location and labels.
-- Bucket lets you define a certain category that a Bucket List Item belongs to.
-A Bucket could be something like travel, health, education, project or work and can be made recognizable with different colours and icons for different Buckets.
-- Labels are equvalent to the famous hashtag of social media platforms.
-You can label your BLIs applicable labels and even sort all of your BLIs to a certain or multiple labels.
-- Timeline shows you all your accomplished Bucket List Items in the order of the date that you completed it.
-The most recent accomplishment is at the top of your timeline and by scrolling down you travel backwards in time through your successes!
-- Dashboard is the landing page of the application after a successful login.
-In the Dashboard you are presented with a UI that lets you create BLIs, look at all your BLIs and Buckets.
-The eye-catching feature of the Dashboard is the presentation of the BLIs to be achieved with the next upcoming BLI at the top, so you'll never miss your next goal.
-- Profile provides you with all your personal credentials like your name, Email and profile picture.
-The password can be directly managed inside the profile credentials if it needs to be updated due to security reasons.

 ### Use Case